sebastian-heinz/Arrowgene.DragonsDogmaOnline/docs/generic_quest_state_machine.md

 > [!WARNING]
 > The reward box is not currently saved into the database.
 Claim all rewards before exiting the game.

+> [!WARNING]
+> In the quests `Boat's Buddy` and `Beach Bandits`, the nodes which appear to be used for the quest don't behave properly.
+You may need to reset the instance by going to WDT to get the group to spawn with quest monsters.

+> [!WARNING]
+> In the quest `Confrontation With Scouts`, if you kill monsters in a group which is used in the quest before starting the quest, those monsters will not respawn until you reset the instance in WDT.

 > [!NOTE]
 > If a quest completes in a safe area, the party leader needs to exit the area and reenter to restart the quest.

-> [!NOTE]
-> In the quest `Boat's Buddy`, the nodes which appear to be used for the quest don't behave properly.
-The last set of mobs are not marked with the blue marker for the quest but when killed the quest will progress.

-> [!NOTE]
-> The quest `Beach Bandits` is started from talking to the NPC Walter in Rotes instead of Yuni.
-The NPC Yuni appears to be missing.

 > [!NOTE]
 > The server currently treats every completion of the quest as the first time.